 I was seven when I nearly set the kitchen on fire trying to toast a peanut butter sandwich.
 My grandma just laughed, handed me a spatula, and said, “Every cook starts somewhere.”
 Fast-forward to my 40s, between parenting, deadlines, and exhaustion.
-I craved food that could keep up.
+I needed food that could keep up.
 That’s how protein bagels entered my kitchen.
-Packed with over 30 grams of protein, they gave me the fuel I needed without the crash.
-My kids love them, my husband grabs them on the go, and honestly?
-They taste better than anything store-bought.
-These aren’t just bagels, they’re my secret to staying strong, satisfied, and sane.

 Table of Contents